rerun-io/rerun/rerun_py/USAGE.md

 ```

 ## Transform hierarchy
 The path defines a hierarchy.
-Each object is assumed to be in the same space as its parent object.
-The root objects are assumes to define their own spaces.
+The root objects all define separate spaces.
+All other objects are by default assumed to be in the same space as its parent object.

 * `world/car` and `world/bike` will be in the same space (same parent)
-* `world/car` and `image/bbox` will be in different spaces (different root objects)
+* `world/car` and `image/detection` will be in different spaces (different root objects)

-You can also log special transforms between an object and its parent using `rerun.log_extrinsics` and `rerun.log_intrinsics`.
+Objects can be separated into their own spaces by logging special transforms relative to their parents using `rerun.log_extrinsics` and `rerun.log_intrinsics`. `log_extrinsics` is for the camera pose (translation and rotation), while `log_intrinsics` is for the camera pinhole projection matrix and image resolution.

-Say you have a 3D world with two cameras, each with their own _image_ space.
-You can construct this as:
+Say you have a 3D world with two cameras with known extrinsics (pose) and intrinsics (pinhole model and resolution).
+You want to log things both in the shared 3D space, but also log each camera image and some detection in these images.

 ```py
 # Log some data to the 3D world: